ExcelFunctions.net Logo

 Chisq.Inv Function Examples

-The spreadsheets below show examples of the Excel Chisq.Inv function, used to calculate the inverse of the left-tailed chi-square distribution for various sets of values.
+The Excel Chisq.Inv function is used in the spreadsheet below, to calculate the inverse of the left-tailed chi-square distribution for five sets of values.

 Formulas: